 - Tax Debts

 - Child or spouse support

-Chapter 7 filings involve many forms and navigation of legal issues; the help of an attorney is always advisable.
+Chapter 7 filings involve many forms and navigation of legal issues; an attorney’s help is always advisable.

 Chapter 11: Reorganization Bankruptcy

 Business owners who run into trouble can seek refuge by using chapter 11 to reorganize their finances.
-Chapter 11 is best for business with a keen interest in continuing their operations; it doesn’t require the cease in operations and businesses can rewrite bargaining agreements and restructure some of the terms in every financial obligation.
+Chapter 11 is best for businesses with a keen interest in continuing their operations; it doesn’t require the cease of operations, and businesses can rewrite bargaining agreements and restructure some of the terms in every financial obligation.

 In other words, filing for this chapter involves corporate financial restructuring that allows companies to function as they pursue debt repayment through chapter 7.

-A trustee appointed by the court can run your business to make it easier for you to get access to funds.
+A trustee appointed by the court can run your business to make it easier for you to access funds.
 New lenders get their dues before everyone else.

 The moment you file for chapter 11, you and your business will get an automatic status that protects you against litigations until your business regains its feet.
 All litigations either can be part of the bankruptcy file or forwarded to the day the business re-emerges from its current state.